First-Year Applicant FAQ

 Preference will be given to those applicants who listed the major as their first choice, but you'll be given equal consideration with all other applicants who chose the major as a second choice.

 Due to space limitations, Illinois residents will be given preference for admission into second-choice majors.
-Historically, non-Illinois residents who have listed the Undeclared program in the Division of General Studies as their second choice haven't been admitted to that program due to space constraints.
+Historically, non-Illinois residents who have listed the Undeclared program in the Division of Exploratory Studies or LAS Undeclared in the College of Liberal Arts and Sciences as their second choice haven't been admitted to those programs due to space constraints.

 Homeschooled